benoitzohar/LaColoc/README.md

 yarn debug

 ```
-Refer [debug](https://www.npmjs.com/package/debug) to know how to selectively turn on logs.
+Refer to [debug](https://www.npmjs.com/package/debug) to know how to selectively turn on logs.

 Tests: